If you are planning to stage your event near or on a waterway, beach or swimming pool, then there are several risk factors that you need to consider.

 Some rivers in the Geelong region are prone to flooding after heavy rain falls.
 You should have a contingency plan for an alternate venue if the site is near a river.

-Your risk management plan should also note this as a risk and one of the monitoring procedures should be to go to the Bureau of Meteorology website and look under the warnings tab for Rainfall and Rivers.
+Your risk management plan should also note this as a risk and one of the monitoring procedures should be to go to the Bureau of Meteorolog website and look under the warnings tab for Rainfall and Rivers.

 All public swimming pools must comply with the Health Regulations 2001 in regards to the standards of water quality.
 You could also refer to the Royal Life Saving Guidelines for Safe Pool Operations.